Search

 Search in pages

-Chemicals Found In Lice Treatment Products Linked To Behavioural Issues In Children
+Chemicals Found in Lice Treatment Products Linked To Behavioural Issues In Children

-Chemicals Found In Lice Treatment Products Linked To Behavioural Issues In Children
+Chemicals Found in Lice Treatment Products Linked To Behavioural Issues in Children

 Parents of young children know all too well the paralysing fear a ‘lice breakout’ note induces when found in a child’s school bag!
 Frantically we pull our child’s head into our lap and pray we don’t find any creepy crawlies or tiny eggs as we ruffle through their sweaty locks.